francisdavey/startup-law/source/intro-slides.md

 ## Use plain English
 -  no magic words
--  Objective observer (with knowledge of the parties)
+-  objective observer (with knowledge of the parties)
 -  Yuck: hereinafter, aforesaid, hereby,...
 -  Unambiguous
 -  Grammatical